Sleeping soundly in your caravan or motorhome?

 Robens Rapturous 120

-You might want to consider an airbed – ideal for sleeping in an annexe or if the beds in your motorhome or caravan really are too uncomfortable.
+You might want to consider an airbed – ideal for sleeping in an annexe or as a mattress topper if the beds in your motorhome or caravan really are too uncomfortable.

 This is a premium example – you’ll find plenty at lower prices – but do check the quality.
 In TPU-coated soft-touch Pongee Peach polyester, the Rapturous airbed also has a PrimaLoft filling that’s bonded to the top inner surface for extra comfort and insulation.
 Also, internal coil loop stabilisers give it superior stability.